Christian Lacroix’s Aristocratic Muse

 Seznec’s grey hair while outfitted in Lacroix’s clothing will always be a moment of fashion history where muse and maker combined.
 However, what may be more important is the relationship between the designer and his trusted friend.
 Just like her beauty, Seznec and Lacroix’s friendship was one of a kind.

-The Southern France Chic Of Renée Perle
+The Southern France Chic of Renée Perle

 040-renee-perle-theredlist